martin-nc/martin-cook-design/src/insights/working-with-agencies.md

 ### Case study: emigrating developers

 I once worked on a large custom-built site at a university.
-One day the partners of the company who built the site had a bust-up.
-The only one who knew how the system worked emigrated to New Zealand.
-Development on the site slowed and the site had to be moved (at great expense) to another system.
+One day the company who built the site had a bust-up.
+One of the partners, the only one who knew how our system worked, emigrated to New Zealand.
+Development on the site slowed, and the site had to be moved (at great expense) to another system.

 **Lesson:** make sure you choose a well-documented system that is used by a lot of people.
 This means you will be able to find another agency to help you if you become unhappy with your current agency.
 This will be much more difficult with a bespoke system.
 If the agency adds some customisation to the system, make sure it is well documented.